ishkabbible/Befaco_VCADSR_v1.1/README.md

 The BOM is at https://docs.google.com/spreadsheets/d/1yNOWsHSHRAM60BiDUVynL0L72_J8PpAY8x3tWKFwJsM/edit?usp=sharing

-If you find any problems with these files, please contact Hamara Labs at HamaraLabs1 (at) gmail.com
+I believe all these files are correct, but I make no warranty whatsoever.
+Build at your own risk.
+If you find any problems with these files, please contact Hamara Labs at HamaraLabs1 (at) gmail.com and I will update the files.